List of Kim Possible characters: Shego

 Shego (voiced by Nicole Sullivan; portrayed by Taylor Ortega in the live-action film) is Dr. Drakken's sidekick and Kim's most dangerous enemy.
 She used to be a superheroine alongside her brothers as part of Team Go, as they were hit by a mysterious rainbow "comet" when they were younger and each gained a color-coded glowing superpower; Shego is green-themed and can generate concussive energy blasts.

 Initially, Shego was meant to simply be Drakken's sidekick.
 However, after hearing Nicole Sullivan's performance as Shego, they started to develop her relationship with Drakken, although it is only explicitly identified as a romantic one in the series finale.
 Sullivan portrayed Shego as sarcastic and more intelligent than Drakken, which became a major aspect of her character.

 Monkey Fist

-Lord Monty Fisk, better known as Monkey Fist (voiced by Tom Kane) is a British nobleman and archaeologist who trained to become a master martial artist and underwent procedures from DNAmy to replace his hands and feet with those of a monkey.
+Lord Monty Fiske, better known as Monkey Fist (voiced by Tom Kane) is an English nobleman and archaeologist who trained to become a master martial artist and underwent procedures from DNAmy to replace his hands and feet with those of a monkey.
 He is obsessed with increasing his power through various mystical artifacts and prophecies.
 He is often accompanied by his highly trained Monkey Ninjas who help him in his schemes.